-The arrival of the New GST Return System & e-invoicing in the near-future spectated to be implemented by October 2020, has raised the requirement of taking the management of Invoices into deliberation.
+The arrival of the New GST Return System & e-invoicing in the near-future spectated to be implemented by October 2020, has raised the requirement of taking the management of Invoices into deliberation. e-Invoice Applicability & management required for the firms.

 In this article let's cover the most emphasized facts about the changes brought to Invoicing under the new system, how to manage the invoices, involved processes, and the actions required feature.